rschristian/vim-package-info/README.md

 The plugin might conflict with [ALE](https://github.com/w0rp/ale) or any other plugins that use `virtualtext`.
-This is because `virtualtext` context is the same for all the plugins and if one clears the `virtualtext` it will clear the `virutaltext` that was made by all plugins.
+This is because `virtualtext` context is the same for all the plugins and if one clears the `virtualtext` it will clear the `virtualtext` that was made by all plugins.

 Not a lot can be done about this, but in the case of ALE you can checkout [#14](https://github.com/meain/vim-package-info/issues/14).